Loughbracken Fort

 Loughbracken Fort is a motte and National Monument located in County Meath, Ireland.

 Location

 Loughbracken Fort is located to the west of Lough Bracken, and about 2.2 km southwest of Drumconrath.

 Description

 Loughbracken Fort is a circular flat-topped mound defined by a fosse.
+It is owned by the Office of Public Works.
+It dates to after the Norman conquest of Ireland (late 12th or 13th centuries).